marcosgdf/dolibarr-vagrant/README.md

 #### Mailcatcher
 Configure Dolibarr to send all emails through SMTP 127.0.0.1 with port 1025 with user admin and no password.
 You can access MailCatcher to read all outgoing emails at http://192.168.42.101:1080

+#### Adminer
+Adminer is a MySQL web client.
+You can access it through http://192.168.42.101/adminer/

+#### XHProf
+XHProf is a function-level hierarchical profiler for PHP.
+You can access it through http://192.168.42.101/xhprof/xhprof_html/